gyulanemeth/bluefox.email/docs/projects/suppression-list.md

 ## Importing Contacts

-You can also import a list of contacts in a `.csv` file so you can put contacts in suppression list in bulk.
-Click on `import emails` button in top.
+To import a list of contacts in click on `import emails` button in top.

 ![Screenshot of the suppression list import button](./project-suppression-list-import-button.webp)

 ## Sort the list

-You can also sort the list.
-Find sorting options by clicking on `Sort` button in top.
+To sort contacts in list, find sorting options by clicking on `Sort` button in top.

 ![Screenshot of the suppression list sort button](./project-suppression-list-sort-button.webp)